XiaoChen1992/CPSCI-307/README.md

 5. or by appointment via email.

-You can meet me at my office (SCCT 2016) or via Zoom if needed.
+You can meet me at my office (SCCT 2016) or via Zoom.

 **Email**: schen3@hamilton.edu